-Mr. Livek is a party to a change of control and severance agreement (the "Livek Agreement").
-The Livek Agreement has a three-year initial term with automatic three-year renewals thereafter, and in the event of a change of control, will continue in effect through the longer of the date that is 12 months following the effective date of the change of control or the remainder of the term then in effect.
-As of December 31, 2021, the Livek Agreement provided that if we terminated Mr. Livek without "cause" or Mr. Livek resigned for "good reason" (each as described below), then, subject to compliance with certain post-employment covenants and execution and non-revocation of a release of claims in favor of the company, Mr. Livek would be eligible to receive (i) accrued but unpaid vacation, expense reimbursements, wages and other benefits due under our compensation plans, policies and arrangements (the "Accrued Amounts"); (ii) reimbursement of COBRA premiums (or an equivalent cash distribution if the severance period exceeded the permitted COBRA participation period) for two years; and (iii) two times Mr. Livek's annual base salary, payable over two years in accordance with our normal payroll practices (or if such termination was on or within 12 months following a change of control, in a lump sum).
+Prior to his retirement as our Chief Executive Officer in July 2022, Mr. Livek was a party to a change of control and severance agreement (the "Livek Agreement").
+The Livek Agreement provided that if Mr. Livek incurred a qualifying termination of employment, then, subject to compliance with certain post-employment covenants and execution and non-revocation of a release of claims in favor of the company, he would be eligible to receive (i) all Accrued Amounts; (ii) reimbursement of COBRA premiums (or an equivalent cash distribution if the severance period exceeded the permitted COBRA participation period) for two years; and (iii) two times his annual base salary, payable over two years in accordance with our normal payroll practices (or if such termination was on or within 12 months following a change of control, in a lump sum).
+In 2022, the Livek Agreement was modified as described under "Livek Transition Agreement" below.